-This summer was probably one of my favorites, despite the COVID19 situation with lockdowns happening almost everywhere around the world.
+This summer was probably one of my favorites, despite the COVID19 situation with lockdowns happened almost everywhere around the world.
 We took it positively and look on the brighter side of things that I have more time to think, redesign, improve and rebuild a better sailing kit for our Itiwit Inflatable Kayak (2 Seater) from Decathlon.

 We made a decision to go into lockdown ourselves (before the UK government told us to) for almost 2 months at the end of March as we watched on the news that there were so many casualties reported on the news every single day.

 It was scary thinking about what’s coming up next and also frustrating not getting to go out to make money and even worse, we couldn’t go to the beach either!
-Such a shame that we literally live 1 minute walk away from the beach.
+Such a shame that we live literally 1 minute walk away from the beach.

 Any new Improvements?

 There sure is and it brings me the grin/smile lol.
 Because it definitely worked!
+Check this out.

 Pardon my crazy hair, it was darn windy, but I needed the wind to sail.